Previous Chairs of Surgery

 Danny O. Jacobs, M.D., M.P.H.

 Dr. Danny Jacobs was recruited to Duke in 2003, where he served as the David C. Sabiston, Jr. professor and chair until October 2012.
-Dr. Jacobs currently is the executive vice president, provost, and dean of the School of Medicine at the University of Texas Medical Campus in Galveston.
+Dr. Jacobs currently is the president of Oregon Health & Science University.
 During his 10 years at Duke, Dr. Jacobs proved himself to be a highly effective leader, committed to the success of all three missions within the Department of Surgery.
 He left Duke in a good position for his successor to continue the legacy of excellence that is Duke Surgery.

 Allan Kirk, M.D., Ph.D.